Day 1/ Tokyo arrives!

 It is past noon.
 Regrouped, the five of us are riding a crowded train to Arashiyama.
 The passengers are locals for the most part but there are quite a few foreigners also.
 Minutes within getting off it becomes apparent that this luxuriant town is a favourite among both sets of people.
 A prominent chunk of locals are promenading about in their weekend-best kimonos, posing and taking photos- an exercise I’ve come to view as usual.
 The women are pertly robed in designer scarlets and stunning florals while the men are more soberly attired but no less interestingly.
-I am shamelessly but furtively clicking their photos while pondering about whether being traditionally garbed corresponds to a more traditional lifestyle as can sometimes be the case in my part of the world.
-As everyday-wear the kimono is more commonplace among the older generation that is certain, although in Kyoto and surrounds many youngsters are seen wearing it, too.
+I am shamelessly but furtively clicking their photos while pondering whether being traditionally garbed corresponds to a more traditional lifestyle as can sometimes be the case in my part of the world.
+As everyday-wear the kimono is more commonplace among the older generation, that is certain, although in Kyoto and surrounds many youngsters are seen wearing it, too.
 The difference is that the latter seem to don this robe on select occasions rather than as a matter of routine.
-More evidently, I note that the stylishly-clothed lot has taken pains to not deface themselves in surgical masks, in contrast to the more numerous commonly dressed, but health-conscious, masked folk around.
+More evidently, I note that the stylishly-clothed lot has taken pains to not deface themselves in surgical masks in contrast to the more numerous commonly dressed, but health-conscious, masked folk around.

-The main lure of this location is the stroll through the glade pathway that cuts through the bamboo forest.
+The main lure of this location is the stroll through the glade pathway cutting through the bamboo forest.
 This walkway is considered so iconic in fact that its photo is shown on the cover of the Japan Lonely Planet guide.
 We walk past a temple and a Shinto graveyard.
 The graveyard is uncommon in that it demonstrates a confection of Christian and Buddhist aspects, or so I believe.
 On some graves- shaped as grey stone posts- incense sticks are infixed at the fronts whilst a series of flat stones are stacked upright at the sides of others, yet still others have bunches of yellow and blue flowers laid at the column-bases.
 A pagoda like structure stands tall in the middle.

 Afterwards we leapfrog from the bamboo dimness to a landscaped garden on a hilltop overlooking the valley below.
-The view is soothing, the green-tea we’re served however is absolutely not; boiled lichen conjures to mind as a description.
+The view is soothing; the green-tea we’re served however is absolutely not.
+Boiled lichen conjures to mind as a description.
 Though yet again, something must be wrong with my tastes for all the locals are downing it in mugfulls, asking for seconds.
-Kids too.
-There’s a miso soup eatery round the corner, mercifully.
+Kids, too.
+There’s a miso soup eatery round the corner mercifully.

 It is 10.30 pm and we are finally at Narita.
 Our journey was uneventful except for my friend making the faux pas of sounding the alarm at the Kyoto train station, mistaking the emergency button for the flush.
 It’s those spellbinding WCs again I tell you!
 Much to her, and our vicarious, chagrin, three guards swiftly appeared at the door ready to break it down and save her from calamity.

 The subway from Tokyo station to Narita was packed with foreigners on their way to the airport.
 I overheard a woman having a thick Transylvanian-sounding accent say, “this carriage is for beasts.
 Beasts!”
-She was visibly prickly- or in a word, “non-Japanese”- as if emphasizing the fact that our vacation had come to a rude end.
+She was visibly prickly- or “non-Japanese”- as if emphasizing the fact that our vacation had come to a rude end.
 Luckily we found a nice restaurant for our very last meal: a selection of succulent gyoza and yakitori accompanied by udon, rice, as well as the ultimate rounds of sake.